 Once upon a time, I was a television anchor with a closet stuffed full of designer gear.
 But when I became a mom, my new uniform consisted of cheap blue jeans and disposable t-shirts.

-A few years spent in the mother 'hood and I was ready to claw my way out or die trying -- That's how "She's Still Got It" was born.
+A few years spent in the mother 'hood and I was ready to claw my way out or die trying -- that's how "She's Still Got It" was born.
 I believe moms can be pretty, stylish, and on trend.
-Even on a a ridiculously meager budget.
-Even in the car rider pick up line.
+Even on a ridiculously meager budget.
+Even in the car rider pick-up line.

 You've still got it, Mama.
 And I'd love to help you figure out exactly how to show it off.

-I am the author of The Mommyologist, a blog where I laugh at how life has changed since my son entered the picture.
+I've been a humor blogger since 2009 -- something I kind of "fell into."
 My words have been quoted in The New York Times, CNN.com, and a few TV programs have even dared to put me on camera.
 Before becoming a full-time writer for The Stir, I dished out celeb gossip for Babble and wrote for CBS CT.
 I currently reside in the boonies, but long for the city, the coast, or a combination of both.
 And I'm afraid of butterflies.
 (Everyone has their thing.)

 I'm one part word nerd writer, one part shoe hoochie fashionista, and all parts mother of Skylar, the flighty but fabulous 14 year old who is the object of my undying affection (when she's not immersed in teen funkiness).
 Aside from storytelling for The Stir, I pen pieces for Essence, Ebony, Vibe, Clutch and just about anyone else who'll have me.
 On any given day, I find solace in Five Guys fries, Hello Kitty paraphernalia and crime TV.
 Love me anyway, please.